oneeve8/kobble-data/content/videonarrativehowto.md

 First let’s find a quote by Mark Twain and drag and drop it into Kobble.

-[Search for quote by Mark Twain
+[Search for quote by Mark Twain, drag and drop it into Kobble]

+It’s as simple as click, drag and drop

 You will learn how to create a:
 GitHub Repo